kadamgp/incubyte_assessment/README.md

 ## Problem Statement
 String Calculator with method signature:    int add(string numbers)

-## Solution
+## Solution with test cases

-1. step 1: simple string calculator with empty string.
+1. simple string calculator with empty string.
+2. string with one number as input.